Monica Medina: Awards

 For her service in the Army, Medina was awarded a Commendation Medal in 1989 and a Meritorious Service Medal in 1990.
 In 2013, Secretary of Defense Leon Panetta awarded Medina the Department of Defense Distinguished Service Medal.

 Personal life

-Medina is married to Ron Klain, the chief of staff to President Joe Biden.
+Medina is married to Ron Klain, the former chief of staff to President Joe Biden.
 Klain is a former chief of staff to two U.S. vice presidents and the former United States Ebola response coordinator.
 Medina and Klain met as undergraduates at Georgetown.
 They have three children.

+In popular culture

+Medina was portrayed in the 2008 HBO film Recount by actress Eve Gordon, referenced in the credits as Monica Klain.
+The film depicts the weeks following the 2000 United States presidential election recount in Florida, of which her husband Ron Klain (played by Kevin Spacey) was a significant participant.